EECS2311/Perfect-Pantry/Project Planning and Progress Tracking/Log_ITR0-1.md

 - Test implementation of adding an item

 Estimated Working time: 2 Days
-Actual Working time: 7 Days
+Actual Working time: 3 Days

-3. Remove Item from Pantry'
+3. Remove Item from Pantry (Michel)
 - Create DeleteItemView to prompt user for the item they want to remove from their pantry.
 - Implement error handling on user input to ensure that items actually exist in the database.
 - Test implementation of deleting an item

 Estimated Working time: 2 Days
-Actual Working time: 7 Days
+Actual Working time: 3 Days

-4. Tagging Food Groups
+4. Tagging Food Groups (Edison)
 - Create tag class and several "tag" classes.
 - Implement tagging test cases

-5. See Full List of items
+5. See Full List of items (Allen)
+- Create ItemsList view to display list of items
+- Display this view over top the containerView

+Estimated Working time: 2 Days
+Actual Working time: 1 Days

-6. Add User
+6. Add User (Ning)
+- Setup user class to implement user logins in future iterations

+Estimated Working time: 2 Days
+Actual Working time: 1 Days